tezos/tezos-mirror/docs/developer/proposal_testing.rst

 protocol on the genesis block.
 We refer to this procedure as `migration on the sandbox`.

-In this tutorial we describe a `manual migration procedure` in which the developer is in charge of setting up the migration environment and of manually baking the blocks that would eventually trigger the migration.
+This section describes a `manual migration procedure` in which the developer is in charge of setting up the migration environment and of manually baking the blocks that would eventually trigger the migration.
+For convenience, we have batched parts of this manual migration procedure by providing scripts that encompass some of its steps.

-For convenience, we have automated parts of this manual migration procedure by providing scripts that encompass some of its steps.
+We defer to Section `Automatic migration testing with Tezt`_ the description of an automatic migration procedure in which the migration is triggered within the Tezt framework.

 We will illustrate the migration procedure through an example where the version of the Alpha protocol to which we migrate is ``007``.